fershad/fershad.com/src/writing/rss-feed-update.md

 Of course, if you love duplication then you can subscribe to all three though I'd advise against that.

-## How will you now when the new site is online?
+## How will you know when the new site is online?

 I'll blog about it, of course!